 Addiction Counseling Licensure Resources by State

-Our alumnae Carey Kachurka has reported that California accepted her City Vision courses to meet the training requirement for a Licensed Advanced Alcohol Drug Counselor (LAADC).
+Our graduate Carey Kachurka has reported that California accepted her City Vision courses to meet the training requirement for a Licensed Advanced Alcohol Drug Counselor (LAADC).

 Our alumnus Brian Moomey has reported that Missour accepted his City Vision courses to meet their training requirement, so he was able to get licensed as a CDAC.
 He is willing to provide free advice to City Vision students in Missouri seeking addiction counseling licensure if you email him at: firstname.lastname@example.org.
 Our faculty member Michael Liimatta has also offered to help at: email@example.com